Create an Interactive Map with jQuery and Dreamweaver

 Take a look at the finished web site here.

-I can come in here and tap the individual dots on an Android phone and see the same exact user experience or even come in to a Tablet simulator and take a look at the same user experience running on an iPad simulator as well.
-I can hit Command+Right Arrow to rotate this, hold the option to pinch up, tap and move around, tap on the individual dots and see the content change here as well.
-So I hope this sound interesting to you and if so, let's get started with the first movie.
+Or even come into a tablet simulator and take a look at the same user experience running on an iPad simulator as well.
+I'm going to hit Command Right Arrow to rotate this.
+Hold Option to pinch up.
+Tap and move around.
+Tap on the individual dots and see the content change here as well.
+So I hope this sounds interesting to you, and if so let's get started with the first movie.

 Dreamweaver CS3 Beyond the Basics873,977 Views

 Flash Builder 4 and Flex 4 New Features47,833 Views